pluhy/ppl-test/README.md

 Currently, there is automatic deployment to Vercel set up.
 Environment variables are defined there, so that database with the CAA questions is used.

 #### Users management
-There is a possibility to restrict some pages only for authorized users.
-Currently only the UI for creating new questions (`/questions/new`) is restricted.
+There is a possibility to allow access to some pages only for authorized users.
+Currently, only the UI for creating new questions (`/questions/new`) is restricted.
 There is a very basic registration form (`/register`), which creates a new user in the `users` table in AWS DynamoDB and sets the `active` flag to `0`.
 Administrator must set it to `1` manually, so that user is able to log in.